thom4parisot/thom4.net/source/_posts/2013-dynamic-grunt-targets-using-templates.md

 ## The Bay Watcher

-We can apply the same sugar to any `watch` task to recompile automatically our Sass files.
-Still, we don’t want to rebuild the whole files. **We only want to recompile service’s modified Sass files**.
+We can apply the same sugar to the `watch` task to recompile automatically our Sass files.
+Still, we don’t want to rebuild the whole files assets. **We only want to recompile service’s modified Sass files**.

 This is doable by applying the same technique, not only in the `src` target configuration, but also in the `tasks`’s one: